likoz2/Lectures/CSharp/PaperWork/introduction_again_and_slowly.md

 There is a lot of theory at the start of C#.
 But once you grasp on the basics, there is nothing more and everything just behaves the same way.

 ## Your first app
-In your first app we want to get the computer print some output
+In your first app we want to get the computer print some output.
 ```csharp
 public static void Main(string[] args) {
     int a = 2;